 (Laptop repairs cost us hundreds of dollars, most of which Kairos covers.
 Your family pays a small percentage as part of taking responsibility for your actions.)
 Repairs take anywhere between two to six weeks, depending on the damage.
 Repair times have slowed during the COVID pandemic, as well, which is yet another reason to be careful with your laptop.

-CHROMEBOOK CARE PRO TIPS

-COME TO SCHOOL PREPARED

-- Bring your Chromebook to school everyday.
-If you don't, you'll use a notebook for that day. - Charge your Chromebook every night.
-It must be 75% charged when your teacher checks it in the morning. - Never bring your charger to school. - Bring headphones.
+CHROMEBOOK CARE PRO TIPS COME TO SCHOOL PREPARED Students should bring their Chromebook to school everyday.
+Students should charge their Chromebook every night.
+It must be 75% charged when their teacher checks it in the morning.
+Never bring chargers to school.
+Bring headphones.
 Headphones will not be available for purchase.

-KEEP IT THE WAY IT CAME

-- Do not take your case off (6th graders only). - Do not take your name tag off. - Do not mark up your Chromebook EXCEPT with stickers.

-DON'T FEED THE LAPTOP

-• You love water and juice and those last few crumbs on the plate.
+KEEP IT THE WAY IT CAME Students should not take their case off (if one was provided).
+Students should not take their name tag off.
+Students should not mark up your Chromebook EXCEPT with stickers.
+DON'T FEED THE LAPTOP • We love water and juice and those last few crumbs on the plate.
 Chromebooks do not.

-HOLD BY BASE

-- Never pick up your Chromebook by the screen.
-Hold it by the base. - Don't close your Chromebook with anything in it.

-DON'T CARRY IN HANDS

-• Put your Chromebook in your backpack, don't carry it.
+HOLD BY BASE Never pick up your Chromebook by the screen.
+Hold it by the base.
+Don't close your Chromebook with anything in it.
+DON'T CARRY IN HANDS • Students should put Chromebooks in their backpack, not carry it.
 Be careful with your backpack.

-Restorative Justice
+Community & Restorative Justice

 Be kind.
 Everyone you meet is fighting a hard battle.
+I did then what I knew how to do.
+Now that I know better, I do better.